-Use of Technology: All students are required to use the MyMathLab online courseware system.
+Use of Technology: You are are required to use the MyMathLab online courseware system.
 It contains videos, homework problems, chapter tests and quizzes, step-by-step help, an online version of the textbook, and more.
-Students can access the online courseware only by buying a new textbook that contains a student access card or by buying a separate access code from the bookstore or the publisher.
+You can access the online courseware only by buying a new textbook that contains a student access card or by buying a separate access code from the bookstore or the publisher.
 MyMathLab can be accessed on any computer that has internet access.